 The Bank published an issues paper on the review.
 The paper outlines the topics that the Reserve Bank plans to consider as part of the review and the main issues it has identified within each topic.

-The issues paper is the first consultation document.
-The Reserve Bank seeks views about whether or not the range of topics and issues in the issues paper is complete, and whether there are certain issues that should be prioritised.
+The issues paper was the first consultation document.
+The Reserve Bank sought views about whether or not the range of topics and issues in the issues paper was complete, and whether there are certain issues that should be prioritised.